thijsputman/home-assistant-config/docs/deCONZ.md

 Pairing is a bit of hassle though:

+#### deCONZ 2.11.5 (June 2021)

+Once the device is paired (with or without all of its additional sensors), there's no more need to remove and re-add it until all sensors show up.
+Instead, restart discovery on the device (keep its button pressed for 5 seconds – blinks red once and then starts rapidly blinking blue) and start a **sensor** search from the Phoscon GUI (instead of the initial _light_ search used to pair the device).

+Make sure the device is powered _on_ (it powers itself off when you keep its button pressed for 5 seconds) _before_ you start the sensor search.

+This search should almost immediately return a new sensor.
+Needs to be done twice, once for the `power` and once for the `consumption` sensor (even if one of them was already found during initial pairing).
+The procedure is comperable with the BlitzWolf procedure described in the next section...

+Additionally, it appears not needed anymore to manually delete additional sensors upon deleting the main `light`-entity; deCONZ seems to be taking care of this automatically now.

+#### Original instructions

 It appears (through limited testing) to work best if the plug is drawing power while being paired (i.e. switch on the device connected to the plug).
 If pairing is successful, one "light" and two senors (`power` and `consumption`) should